Intellectual Property Policy

 - Intellectual Property Rights Determination

 If the creator claims an ownership interest in intellectual property or has a question about whether an assignment must be made to the University, the property should be disclosed to the OTM and the claim or question clearly stated.
 The University, through the OTM, will provide a determination of rights within a reasonable time following submission, generally not to exceed 90 days.
-The determination may be appealed to the Vice Chancellor for Research for a final decision.
+The determination may be appealed to the Provost for a final decision.